Suffolk County Summer Day Camps for Long Island Kids

 Camp Quinipet Day Camp — Shelter Island

-Camp Quinipet sits on a large, partially wooded peninsula with wonderful water views from almost everywhere on the property.
+Camp Quinipet sits on a large, partially wooded peninsula with wonderful water views from almost everywhere.
 There is no swimming pool, but there is a sandy beach and a dock with all sorts of watercraft.
-The camp offers a sleepaway program, a day camp, and a sailing school.
-Quinipet is more rustic than fancy.
-It doesn't have huge air-conditioned classrooms or pools with fountains and water slides.
-But it does have comfortable lodgings, up-to-date facilities, and is situated in one of the most picturesque spots on Long Island.
+The camp offers a sleepaway program, day camp, and a sailing school.
+Quinipet is more rustic than fancy, but it does have comfortable lodgings that include bunk beds, electricity, bathrooms, and air conditioning.
 The staff is friendly and professional.
 Activities include fishing, yoga, sailing, rock band, and arts and crafts.
 Day camp is from 9am to 4pm Monday through Friday, and is structured to have the feeling of an overnight experience without a sleepover.
 The camp is owned and operated by the United Methodist Church and includes some progressive Christian programming, but children of all faiths are welcome.
 Campers register by the week.
-There is a half-day (morning or afternoon) program, along with a full-day program, which includes a hot lunch.

 Crestwood Country Day Camp — Melville

-This camp is huge with an incredible mix of activities.
-It has eight zip lines, sports fields, courts, a lake for boating, four pools (one with a giant slide), and playgrounds.
+This camp's property measures 20 acres.
+The camp has eight zip lines, sports fields, courts, a lake for boating, four pools (one with a giant slide), and playgrounds.
 Kenwal offers a range of sports, swimming instruction, drama, music, arts and crafts, and a nature program.
 Children spend part of each day in general activities, and then have the choice of focusing on a particular interest or skill.
 Younger campers have the option of registering for only 2, 3, or 4 days a week, and there are overnight trips for teens.
 Sibling discounts are available, and there is also a reduced rate if you do not need transportation both ways.

 Knox is a full-feature day camp with a waterfront campus at Stony Brook Harbor.
 It offers swimming, kayaking, field sports, tennis, horseback riding, science, drama, music, dance, and more.
 It also offers a travel program for children entering seventh through ninth grades that takes kids to museums, zoos, and water parks.
 Knox offers a flexible schedule, so you can choose the days and weeks that work for your family.
 Early-bird rates get you a discount if you apply before March 15.
 Before and after-care is available.

 Laurel Hill School Summer Camps — East Setauket